aattwwss/telegram-expense-bot/README.md

 # Dev / Infra
 - [ ] Fix image deployed on github container repository not being reached by telegram server

+# Optimisation
+- [ ] Store message context in some sort of cache to allow invalidation by time

 # Misc
 - [x] Consolidate SQL to the latest schema
 - [x] Prepare docker compose for self hosted guide